- Cancer Information

-- Accept that people may react in a number of ways.
-They may be uncomfortable and perhaps not know what to say.
-If they get upset, you may find yourself comforting them, even though you are the one dying.
-Another common reaction is denial – they may be convinced that the doctors are wrong.
-Some people may find it difficult to be around you, and you may feel abandoned by people you thought would be supportive.
+- People react in different ways.
+They may be uncomfortable or not know what to say.
+If they get upset, you may end up comforting them, even though you are the one dying.
+Denial is a common reaction – they may be convinced there’s a cure or that the doctors are wrong.

-- Call Cancer Council 13 11 20 if you need help telling people.
+- If you’d like help telling people, call Cancer Council 13 11 20.
 They can help you find the words that feel right for you.
 Another option is to ask your doctor or nurse to help you share the news.

 Do people who are dying need to be told?

-Sometimes family members learn the cancer is terminal before the person who is dying.
-They may think the person is too young or too old to be told the truth.
-Some cultures may also think it’s best that the person is not told.
+Sometimes family members learn cancer is terminal before the person who is dying.
+They may think the person is too young, old or sick to be told the truth.
+They may worry about the health or emotional impact if the person knows they are dying.

-Usually people who are dying know what is happening.
-Keeping it a secret from them may mean they feel isolated at a time when they most need support.
+People who are dying usually have a sense of what is happening.
+Trying to keep it a secret may mean they feel alone when they most need support.
 Ask the person if they would want to know and follow their wishes.